slab/quill/docs/api/events.md

 ### Text Change

-Emitted when the contents of Scribe have changed.
+Emitted when the contents of Quill have changed.
 Details of the change, along with the source of the change are provided.
 The source will be `"user"` if it originates from the users.
 For example:

 - \- User types into the editor
 - \- User formats text using the toolbar
 - \- User uses a hotkey to undo
 - \- User uses OS spelling correction

 Changes may occur through an API but as long as they originate from the user, the provided source will still be `"user"`.
-For example, when a user clicks on the toolbar, technically the toolbar module calls a Scribe API to effect the change.
+For example, when a user clicks on the toolbar, technically the toolbar module calls a Quill API to effect the change.
 But source is still `"user"` since the origin of the change was the user's click.

 **Callback Parameters**